esthercate/Hospital-Finder/README.md

    http://localhost:3000

 ## Contributing
-Contributions are welcome!
+Contributions and bug fixes are welcome!
 Here's how:

 1. Fork the repository
 2. Create a new branch (git checkout -b @your-name/feature/YourFeature)